EscolaLMS/headless-format/source/index.md

 ## Headless

-Regular websites and web application works in the way that their own back-end (server side component) and front-end (graphical user interface).
+Regular design of websites and web application intertwines back-end (server side component) and front-end (graphical user interface), by having back-end serve prerendered content in form of html pages and/or by having the back-end decide which content to serve (routing).
-Each piece use the same code base and communicate directly on the server machine with each other, making the website as a whole.

-Headless web application is an implementation of **separation of concerns (SoC)** design principle of the front-end as stand-alone piece of software, and the back-end that doesn't know anything about way the data that is served will be presented.
-All the communication happens through API as the bridge between both parts.
-All parts works separately technically (placed on separate servers) and functionally.
+Headless web application is an implementation of **separation of concerns (SoC)** design principle, decoupling front-end and back-end, ensuring that the front-end can exist as a stand-alone piece of software, and that the back-end does not know (and has no reason to know) anything about the way the data that it serves will be presented.
+All the communication happens through APIs as the bridge between both layers.

 ### Headless LMS.

-In opposition to Monolith LMS Architecture headless LMS is build upon API as a main component.
-All other components does communicate though this interface.
+In opposition to Monolith LMS Architecture, a Headless LMS is build upon API as a main component.
+All other components communicate though this interface.
 In most cases API and Database are the only parts that require dedicated server.

-In Monolithic architecture, frontend component, a presentation layers, requires specific know-how, example: you are obliged to use Moodle template system called Mustache
+In Monolithic architecture, frontend component, a presentation layers, requires specific know-how, for example you are obliged to use Moodle template system called Mustache when working with MoodleLMS.

-In Headless architecture, frontend is framework agnostic.
-You can use any frontend framework you want.
-Furthermore you can use few at once, like React on one domain, vue for course details and Angular for admin panel on other domains.
+In Headless architecture, frontend is not determined by backend in any way, and is framework agnostic.
+You can use any frontend frameworks and technologies you want.
+Furthermore you can create multiple frontend solutions working with same backend, for example a React app for Learners on one domain, a Vue app for Admins on other domain, and another sepearate Learner app for mobile devices.

 **Headless LMS Architecture**

-- **separation of concerns (SoC)** design principle, separate all of the components.
+- **separation of concerns (SoC)** design principle, separate all of the components
+- decoupled architecture (separate frontend and backend)
-- only API require server
+- only API requires server
-- admin panel is serverless
+- admin panel can be serverless
-- user app is serverless
+- user app can be serverless
-- application and admin panel are easy to replicate
+- application and admin panel are easy to replicate/scale
 - other view layouts (eg native mobile application) are easy to add without changes to other layers
-- to implement courses for students there is no need to specialization knowledge.
+- to implement Courses for Students there is little to none required knowledge of specific backend implementation

 ![Architecture of headless LMS ](images/headless-lms.png)

 A Headless LMS is a "Course Repository" that makes content accessible to any platform via an API.
-We provide blocks to build one, yet you’re free to change those od use your own.
+We provide blocks to build one, yet you’re free to change those and use your own.
 Unlike a traditional LMS such as Moodle, a Headless LMS does not dictate where or how content is shown.
-Also you don’t need any additional software to show a course - it’s just a matter of API communication
+Also you don’t need any additional software to show a course - it’s just a matter of API communication.

 A Headless LMS enables teams to deliver omnichannel experiences at scale, globally, without restrictions like templates, devices, or pre-defined technologies.
 A Headless LMS allows brands and companies to engage with users on any device and format.
-White label was never easier then with headless.
+White label was never easier than with headless.
 A Headless LMS fits into any preferred tech stack or framework, including most popular ones like React, Angular, and Vue.

-## Limitations parts of current standards that Headless can improve
+## Limitations of current standards that Headless can improve

-- Implementing **Separation of concerns** design pattern is complete.
+- Implementing **Separation of concerns** design pattern
-- New headless formats can defined content structure.
+- New headless formats can be defined with new course structure
-- Presentation, data and logic layers are separable.
+- Presentation, data and logic layers are decoupled
-- Courses cannot can be played offline as server is not required all the time.
+- Courses can be played offline as communication with server is not required all the time
-- Other presentation layouts are easy to add without changes to other layers so **Mobile app launch support** functionality is easily achievable.
+- New presentation methods and designs can be easily added without making changes to other layers, so for example **Mobile app launch support** functionality is relatively easy to achieve

 # ULAM Format.

-Because of the existing limitation new format **ULAM** **Universal Learning Asynchronous Model** for course content is needed.
+Because of the shortcomings of existing standards of course content definitions, I thereby propose a new standard which I will call **ULAM** or **Universal Learning Asynchronous Model**.

-The main motivation for the above are the following statements.
+The main motivation for creation of the new standard are following:

 **Separation content layer from presentation layer.**

-All of the most popular e-learning format, mostly SCORM mix view, data and logic layer into one as inseparable.
+All of the most popular e-learning format (and especially SCORM) mix view, data and logic layer into one inseparable whole.

-New format should separate all the layers to follow separation of concerns (SoC) design principle.
+New format must separate all the layers to follow separation of concerns (SoC) design principle.

 **Use of JSON format instead of XML.**

 When SCORM was published for the first time JSON format did not exists.
-During evolution of standards ADL use JSON for `xAPI`.
+During evolution of standards ADL used JSON for `xAPI`.
-Comparing to XML JSON is light-weight and has an easy to parse data format requiring no additional code for parsing.
+Compared to XML, JSON is lighter and easier to parse data format, requiring no additional code for parsing when used in JavaScript environment.
-It is more popular then XML [^9]
+It is currently more popular then XML [^9]

+New format must use JSON and JSON Schema.

 **Easy implementation.**

-Since SCORM first version implementing the format wasn't trivial for implementation.
-Until this day SCORM is the most popular, and latest format cmi5 has problems with adaptations [^10].
+SCORM format is complicated and was never easy for implementation, but nevertheless it is still the most popular standard.

+And both `xAPI` and much newer `cmi5` still have very small adoption rates [^10].

-New format must be easy to implement.
+New format must be not only easy to implement, but must be enticing for potential users to adopt.

-**Format that age well.**
+**Format that is futureproof.**

-SCORM does not age well.
+SCORM did not age well.

-There are many courses that were created in 2010s using obsolete Flash technologies, which are useless now because none of the browsers still support Flash Player.
+There are many courses that were created in 2010s using obsolete Flash technologies, which are useless now, because none of the browsers support Flash Player anymore.

-New format must be able to prevent this kind of issues and **Separation of concerns** design pattern is a solution, because it does separate course pure data from presentation.
+New format must be futureproof, and **Separation of concerns** design pattern is a solution for preventing future problems that SCORM faces, because it implies decoupling of Course raw data from Presentation.

-**Simple but open for extension.**
+**Simple, but open for extension.**

-New format must be open for extensions which implies that it is possible to create new features without changing old ones.
+New format must be open for extensions, which means that it must be possible to implement new features without changing old ones.

 **Standalone.**